aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/resource-assignments/calculate-percentages/_index.md

 A: Certainly, Aspose.Tasks can be seamlessly integrated with other Java libraries to enhance your project management capabilities.

 **Q: Does Aspose.Tasks provide customer support?**
 A: Yes, Aspose.Tasks offers dedicated customer support through their forum.
-You can find assistance [here](https://forum.aspose.com/c/tasks/15).
+You can find assistance [Aspose.Tasks support forum](https://forum.aspose.com/c/tasks/15).

 **Q: Is there a free trial available for Aspose.Tasks?**
-A: Yes, you can explore Aspose.Tasks with a free trial available [here](https://releases.aspose.com/).
+A: Yes, you can explore Aspose.Tasks with a free trial available [Aspose.Tasks free trial page](https://releases.aspose.com/).

 ---